 Energy Studies Minor

-The Energy Studies Minor is offered to all undergraduate majors at the University of Notre Dame.
-This minor prepares students to become successful leaders from all disciplines who understand the complexity of the energy challenge and are better prepared to provide goods and services that allow an acceptable quality of life in a more energy efficient manner.
-In addition, students are able to draw from technical and non-technical resources to move our country and the world toward a sustainable energy future.
+The Energy Studies Minor is open to undergraduate students in all majors and colleges at the University of Notre Dame.
+This minor is intended to prepare students to become successful leaders who understand the complexities of our energy challenges.
+Students may draw from both technical and non-technical resources to learn how to help move our country and the world toward a more sustainable energy future.

-- ENER 20202: survey of energy resources, global climate change, basics of energy business and finance, energy economics, national and global energy policy, the psychology and ethics of energy consumption and behavior, and new urbanism (organized through the Mendoza College of Business).
+ENER 20202: Business of Energy (BA 20202) - A survey of energy resources, global climate change, basics of energy business and finance, energy economics, national and global energy policy, the psychology and ethics of energy consumption and behavior, and new urbanism.
+This course is offered through a partnership with the Mendoza College of Business.